Sharp-shinned hawk

-The sharp-shinned hawk (Accipiter striatus), commonly known as a sharpie, is a small hawk, with males being the smallest hawks in the United States and Canada, but with the species averaging larger than some Neotropical species, such as the tiny hawk.
+The sharp-shinned hawk (Accipiter striatus) or northern sharp-shinned hawk, commonly known as a sharpie, is a small hawk, with males being the smallest hawks in the United States and Canada, but with the species averaging larger than some Neotropical species, such as the tiny hawk.
 The taxonomy is far from resolved, with some authorities considering the southern taxa to represent three separate species: white-breasted hawk (A. chionogaster), plain-breasted hawk (A. ventralis), and rufous-thighed hawk (A. erythronemius).
-The American Ornithological Society keeps all four variations conspecific.
+The American Ornithological Society and some other checklists keep all four species conspecific.

 Taxonomy

 The sharp-shinned hawk is sometimes separated into four species, with the northern group (see distribution) retaining both the scientific name and the common name: sharp-shinned hawk (A. striatus).
-In addition to the nominate taxon (A. s. striatus), it includes subspecies perobscurus, velox, suttoni, madrensis, fringilloides, and venator.
+In addition to the nominate taxon (A. s. striatus), it includes the subspecies perobscurus, velox, suttoni, madrensis, fringilloides, and venator.
 The three remaining taxa, each considered a monotypic species if split, are the white-breasted hawk (A. chionogaster; Kaup, 1852), plain-breasted hawk (A. ventralis; Sclater, 1866) and rufous-thighed hawk (A. erythronemius; Kaup, 1850).
 The breeding ranges of the groups are entirely allopatric, although the wintering range of the nominate group partially overlaps with the range of chionogaster (as is also the case with certain taxa within the nominate group).
-This allopatry combined with differences in plumage (see appearance) and, apparently, certain measurements, has been the background for the split, but hard scientific data are presently lacking (AOU).
+This allopatry combined with differences in plumage (see Appearance) and, apparently, certain measurements, has been the background for the split, but hard scientific data are presently lacking (AOU).
 Disregarding field guides, most material published in recent years (e.g. AOU, Ferguson-Lees et al. p.
 586, and Dickinson et al.) has therefore considered all to be members of a single widespread species – but not without equivocation: Ferguson-Lees et al. say that if they were to make a world list, they would include the three taxa as separate species (p.
 75), and the AOU's comment includes the note "split almost certainly good".